Choir (architecture): History

 In the Early Church, the sanctuary was connected directly to the nave.
 The choir was simply the east part of the nave, and was fenced off by a screen or low railing, called cancelli, which is where the English word chancel comes from.
 The development of the architectural feature known as the choir is the result of the liturgical development brought about by the end of persecutions under Constantine the Great and the rise of monasticism.
 The word "choir" is first used by members of the Latin Church.
 Isidore of Seville and Honorius of Autun write that the term is derived from the "corona", the circle of clergy or singers who surrounded the altar.

-When first introduced, the choir was attached to the bema, the elevated platform in the center of the nave on which were placed seats for the higher clergy and a lectern for scripture readings.
-This arrangement can still be observed at the Basilica of St. Mary Major in Rome.
+When first introduced, the choir was attached to the bema, the elevated platform in the centre of the nave on which were placed seats for the clergy and a lectern for scripture readings.
+This arrangement can still be observed at the San Clemente al Laterano in Rome.
 Over time, the bema (or presbytery) and choir moved eastward to their current position.
 In some churches, such as Westminster Cathedral, the choir is arranged in the apse behind the altar.

 The architectural details of the choir developed in response to its function as the place where the Divine Office was chanted by the monastic brotherhood or the chapter of canons.
 The chancel was regarded as the clergy's part of the church, and any choirboys from a choir school counted as part of the clergy for this purpose.
 After the Reformation, when the number of clergy present even in large churches and cathedrals tended to reduce, and lay singing choirs became more frequent, there were often objections to placing them in the traditional choir stalls in the chancel.
 The pulpit and lectern are also usually found at the front of the choir, though both Catholic and Protestant churches have sometimes moved the pulpit to the nave for better audibility.
 The organ may be located here, or in a loft elsewhere in the church.
-Some cathedrals have a retro-choir behind the High Altar, opening eastward towards the chapels (chantries) in the eastern extremity.
+Some cathedrals have a retro-choir behind the high altar, opening eastward towards the chapels (chantries) in the eastern extremity.